Tantalor93/dnspyre/README.md

       --silent                 Disable stdout.
       --color                  ANSI Color output.
       --version                Show application version.
-      --probability            Each hostname from file will be used with 50% probability
+      --probability=100        Each hostname from file will be used with provided probability in %.
+                               Value 100 and above means that each hostname from file will be used by each concurrent benchmark goroutine.
+Useful for randomizing queries accross benchmark goroutines.

 Args:
   <file>  file containing queries to issue.